 While the number of school fires has decreased over recent years, they remain a major risk for schools.
-Each year around 1 in 20 schools experiences a fire and nearly 60% of school fires are started deliberately.
-The short-term effects of loss of facilities and equipment can be calculated, but the longer-term effects of loss of coursework, disruption of classes and lowering of morale are much harder to quantify.
+Each year around 1 in 20 schools experiences a fire and nearly 60% of school fires are deliberate.
+You can calculate the short-term effects of loss of facilities and equipment, but the longer-term effects of loss of coursework, disruption of classes and lowering of morale are much harder to quantify.
 However, it is clear that a major fire is likely to disrupt a child’s education for many months and could mean postponing tests and exams.

 Source – Building Bulletin 100 (BB 100)

 As stated above, 60% of all school fires are deliberate.
 Given the nature of the site, most are probably pranks that get out of control.
 However, some will be planned, malicious attacks.

 Around 1 in 8 schools are subject to an arson attack every year.
 Although stopping arson attacks is virtually impossible, you can lower your risk by following these simple steps:

 - take steps to deter unauthorised entry onto the site;

 - use access control systems to prevent unauthorised entry into the buildings;

 - reduce the opportunity for an offender to start a fire by controlling storage of flammable materials;

 - reduce the scope for potential fire damage;